Rsync <3.4.3: OOB stack write in establish_proxy_connection()

 Vulnerability Analysis

-CVE-2026-45232 is exploitable with network access, requires user interaction.
+CVE-2026-45232 is exploitable with network access.
 This vulnerability is consided to have a high level of attack complexity.
-The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity, and a small impact on availability.
+The potential impact of an exploit of this vulnerability is considered to have no impact on confidentiality and integrity and availability.

 Weakness Type